17 Tricks for Carving a Pumpkin Perfectly

 Once you've cut your pumpkin, you can smooth over the cuts with some petroleum jelly to prevent it from dehydrating or spray hairspray on it to stop it from decaying too quickly, according to the Farmers' Almanac.

 Save your pumpkin seeds.

 Save the seeds when you're cleaning out your pumpkin.
-They make for a delicious seasonal snack, and pumpkin seeds pack a nutritious punch because they are high in protein, as well as iron, potassium, magnesium, and zinc, which is good for the immune system as cold and flu season approaches.
+They make for a delicious seasonal snack, and pumpkin seeds pack a nutritious punch because they are high in protein, as well as iron, potassium, magnesium, and zinc, which is good for the immune system.

 Separate the pumpkin flesh and string from the seeds, and then transfer your seeds into a mesh colander and rinse under cold water, suggests recipe developer Renata Trebing with Nourish With Renata.
 Place your seeds on a clean kitchen towel and pat them dry, she says.

 Toast and season your seeds for a savory snack.